-- 5. Review AER requirements.
-Confirm that any persons or companies hired to do work on your behalf, such as contractors, are aware of the necessary - ☐ 6.
+- 1. Plan your activity.
+Identify the location of your work, making sure to look for pipeline warning signs or pipeline marker posts. - 2.
+Contact Enbridge to obtain written consent.
+Email crossingscanada@ enbridge.com to obtain our requirements for constructing a facility, conducting a ground disturbance activity or vehicle crossing near pipelines. - 3.
+Contact Utility Safety Partners (formerly Alberta One-Call) at least three working days before planned work. - 4.
+Be on site when underground facilities are being located to be sure you understand the meaning of the markings. - 5.
+Review AER requirements.
+Confirm that any persons or companies hired to do work on your behalf, such as contractors, are aware of the AER's requirements. - 6.
 Follow all instructions provided in the authorization including hand exposing or vacuum excavating the pipe before mechanical excavations. - 7.
 Call Enbridge at least one full working day before you backfill over any exposed pipeline.
 An Enbridge representative must be on site during backfill. - 8.
 Immediately notify Enbridge if you come into contact with the pipe or its coating.